 Smile Direct is pretty average; most people can expect their treatment to last for six months.
 If speed is your top priority, then Byte is the fastest option.
-Most treatments last three months with Byte.
+Most treatments last three to four months with Byte.

 Does Smile Direct have a refund policy?

 Smile Direct has a refund policy that’s a bit more flexible than some of their competitors.
 There are two key refunds with Smile Direct.
 For one, you’ll get a refund on the impression kit if you are not a candidate for treatment.

 In addition, Smile Direct has a 30-day refund policy.
 If, at any point during the first 30 days or your treatment, you change your mind, Smile Direct will give you a full refund.
 After 30 days, you cannot get any refunds.
 But if you are not satisfied once your treatment ends, you can request a reevaluation to make it right.